Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

-Buying property in Suffolk in 2017
+Buying Property in Suffolk in 2022

-Suffolk is part of East Anglia,and has borders with Norfolk to the north, Cambridgeshire to the west and Essex to the south.
+Suffolk is part of East Anglia and has borders with Norfolk to the north, Cambridgeshire to the west, and Essex to the south.
 The North Sea provides the eastern boundary.
 The county town of Suffolk is Ipswich, a lively university town with bags of interesting, historic buildings at its heart.
-Other key locations in the county include Lowestoft, Newmarket, Bury St Edmunds, and, of course, Felixstowe, well-known as one of the largest, and most important container ports in Europe.
+Other key locations in the county include Lowestoft, Newmarket, Bury St Edmunds, and, of course, Felixstowe, well-known as one of the largest and most important container ports in Europe.

 Suffolk is largely a rural county with lovely countryside, quaint towns and villages, and a stunning coastline, popular with holiday-makers.
-Lack of employment opportunities, and limited transport links have kept house prices low in certain areas of the county, whilst other areas are booming, and property prices have leapt up in recent years.
+Lack of employment opportunities and limited transport links have kept house prices low in certain areas of the county, whilst other areas are booming, and property prices have leapt up in recent years.
 Suffolk is very much a county of contrasts, and if you are prepared to travel to work, you can still enjoy a home in a picturesque, modestly-priced location.

-Prices given in this article are only intended as a general guide, and it is always wise to do your own research before making a property purchase.
+The prices given in this article are only intended as a general guide, and it is always wise to do your own research before making a property purchase.
 The adjacent counties of Norfolk, Cambridgeshire and Essex are also covered in this series of articles.

-Interested in other counties?
+Interested in Other Counties?

-Cheapest 3 Bedroom Houses in Suffolk in 2018
+Cheapest 3-Bedroom Houses in Suffolk in 2022

 Bury St Edmunds

-Once home to the famous English composer, Benjamin Britten, Aldeburgh is today renowned for its annual music festival.
+Once home to the famous English composer Benjamin Britten, Aldeburgh is today renowned for its annual music festival.
 Music-loving tourists flock to this part of the coast every year to join in the fun.
-Over festival weekend you can expect Aldeburgh's fish and chip shops to see queues spilling onto the High Street, and every restaurant and cafe will be jammed with out-of-towners.
+Over festival weekend, you can expect Aldeburgh's fish and chip shops to see queues spilling onto the High Street, and every restaurant and cafe will be jammed with out-of-towners.

 The town lies near the Norfolk border, in the heart of an area once renowned for its flint mines.
 An example can be seen at Grimes Graves, a popular Brandon tourist destination.
 Brandon was a major centre for the production of gunflints in years gone by.

-Modern day Brandon has schools through to secondary level, and is a useful location for commuters into Cambridge, Ely, Thetford and Norwich, as it has good road links, and a station on a mainline railway route.
+Modern-day Brandon has schools through to secondary level and is a useful location for commuters into Cambridge, Ely, Thetford and Norwich, as it has good road links and a station on a mainline railway route.

 Edmund was slain by the Danes in 869, and his reinternment in this holy place was quickly followed by a whole host of reputed miracles apparently performed at the shrine of the martyr king.
 The shrine at Bury St Edmunds soon became one of the most famous and wealthy pilgrimage locations in England, and a sizeable town grew up around it.

-The town lies around four miles south of Diss, and 17.5 miles north of Ipswich.
-Despite its small size, Eye has a good selection of amenities, including schools through to secondary level, and a local community hospital.
-Three bedroom family homes can be bought from around £240,000, but in reality, cheaper end properties rarely come on the market here, and are few and far between.
+The town lies around four miles south of Diss and 17.5 miles north of Ipswich.
+Despite its small size, Eye has a good selection of amenities, including schools through to secondary level and a local community hospital.
+Three-bedroom family homes can be bought from around £350,000, but in reality, cheaper-end properties rarely come on the market here and are few and far between.

 Felixstowe has excellent transport links, including ferries across the River Deben to Harwich, a railway station, and a regular bus and coach service through to Ipswich and beyond.
 The town is large and has a good range of facilities.
-There are schools through to sixth form, sports and leisure facilities, plus lots of seaside venues aimed primarily at holidaymakers and day-trippers.
+There are schools through to sixth form, good sports and leisure facilities, plus lots of seaside attractions aimed primarily at holidaymakers and day-trippers.

-Although no longer on a railway line, the lovely market town of Framlingham can be readily accessed via the B1116, B1119 and B1120roads.
+Although no longer on a railway line, the lovely market town of Framlingham can be readily accessed via the B1116, B1119 and B1120 roads.
 The nearest railway station is a few miles away, at Saxmundham.

-Sprawling out on either side of a long, wide High Street, Hadleigh is an attractive location with a good range of everyday shops, a sprinkling of popular pubs and restaurants, and easy road access to numerous nearby tourist destinations including several stately homes, and the fabulous Castle House gallery in Dedham, Essex.
+Sprawling out on either side of a long, wide High Street, Hadleigh is an attractive location with a good range of everyday shops, a sprinkling of popular pubs and restaurants, and easy road access to numerous nearby tourist destinations, including several stately homes, and the wonderful Castle House gallery in Dedham, Essex.

 Hadleigh has schools through to secondary level.

-Ipswich is an historic location, and the labyrinth of well-preserved ancient edifices in the town centre give glimpses into the town's rich and varied past.
+Ipswich is an historic location, and the labyrinth of well-preserved ancient edifices in the town centre gives glimpses into the town's rich and varied past.
 It's easy to see, however, that the town is moving forward at a rapid pace.
 Gleaming new developments are evident all around, and many of the traditional facades of older buildings hide sympathetic restoration work on the interior.

 The village of Kersey and the hamlets of Kersey Tye, Kersey Upland, Wicker Street Green and William's Green lie a few miles north-west of Hadleigh.
-Considered to be one of Suffolk's most picturesque villages, Kersey straddles a ford, and fine old houses line the sloping high street.
+Considered to be one of Suffolk's most picturesque villages, Kersey straddles a ford, and fine old houses line the sloping High Street.

 Kersey is not the cheapest place in Suffolk.
 Pretty villages are at a premium here, just as they are in most of the UK.
-Three bedroom houses start at around £400,000, but few come onto the market here, and it's best to budget considerably more if you have your heart set on this idyllic location.
-On the day this article was updated in January 2018 there was just one family sized house on the market in Kersey, and that was priced at £895,000.
+Three-bedroom houses start at around £400,000, but few come onto the market here, and it's best to budget considerably more if you have your heart set on this idyllic location.
+On the day this article was updated in January 2022, the cheapest property listed on Rightmove was priced at £900,000.

 The fenland village of Lakenheath lies close to the county boundaries of both Norfolk and Cambridgeshire.
 It is well-known for being the site of the largest USAF base in the United Kingdom, RAF Lakenheath.